 A dinner prayer may be part of your wedding reception at the beginning of the meal.
-If not delivered by a cleric, you may need to deliver it yourself or find someone to do the honors.
-It helps to have a few examples for guidance.
+If it's not going to be delivered by a cleric, you may need to deliver it yourself or find someone to do the honors.
+It absolutely helps to have a few examples for guidance.

 Sample Dinner Prayers for Wedding Receptions